AugustinMauroy/scholarsuite/docs/Prisma.md

 - `updatedAt`: modification date of the user for internal use
 - `presences`: relationship with the presences of the user
 - `disciplinaryReports`: relationship with the disciplinary reports of the user
-- `courses`: relationship with the courses of the user
+- `userCourses`: relationship with the courses of the user
-- `classUsers`: relationship with the classes of the user (teacher or administrator)
+- `userClasses`: relationship with the classes of the user (teacher or administrator)

 ### 7. `Class`